 Snip as needed, leaving a couple of inches of blades to regrow, and you’ll have plenty of delicious herbs for seasoning soups, salads, and baked potatoes!

-- Will Kale Grow in Containers?
-Tips for Growing Your Crop in Pots
+- Tips for Growing Caraway in Containers

-- How to Grow Carrots in Containers
+- How to Grow Rosemary in Pots and Containers